NUS-ALSET/firebase-lti/README.md

 firebase use
 ```

+You also need to create a service account for this project and save the json
+service account details at `./functions/<project-id>-service-account.json`.

 Then run a local server (it only run a local hosting server, the app still need
 remote access to the Firebase server):
 ```shell